-As of 23rd September, the Health Ministry is working on updating its testing strategy.
+As of 23rd September, the Health Ministry started working on testing strategy updates.
 On 30th September, it authorised rapid testing in schools.

 According to the ECDC testing data file (please refer to https://www.ecdc.europa.eu/en/publications-data/covid-19-testing), by 23rd September 2020, Italy had performed a total of 10,094,002 RT-PCR tests of which 296,717 resulted positive.
 This leads to a testing rate of 1018.4 for every 100,000 inhabitants and to a weekly test positivity of 1.7% (intended as the percentage of new confirmed cases over number of tests performed weekly).

-In the meantime, all Italian regions have equipped themselves differently for serological testing methods, target population and accessibility for private citizens.
+With regards to serological testing, all Italian regions have equipped themselves differently for serological testing methods, target population and accessibility for private citizens.
 Overall, numerous private diagnostic labs have made available the test to private citizens, starting from May 2020.
-In some regions such as Lombardy, Liguria, Sicily, Campania, Puglia and Lazio, it is also possible to request a nasopharyngeal swab on the basis of specific agreements with the Regional Health System.

 Since 23rd April, Lombardy has started performing serological tests for the detection of antibodies against the new Coronavirus by conducting pilots in the most affected areas (Brescia, Bergamo, Cremona, Lodi).
 Such tests, based on chemiluminescence technology (CLIA), use an immunological assay for the quantitative determination of specific anti-S1 and anti-S2 IgG antibodies directed against SARS-CoV-2 present in serum or in human plasma samples.